TNEP4/roger-legal-compliance/TIER_SYSTEM_BUSINESS_MODEL.md

 ## Legal Interpretation Notes

+### Understanding Tier Classification: Most Restrictive Requirement Drives the Tier

+**Important:** When a state offers multiple verification methods (using "OR"), the tier is determined by the **most restrictive requirement**, not the lowest-friction option available.

+**Example: Florida**
+- **Requirement:** Must offer BOTH anonymous option AND commercially reasonable software
+- **Available methods:** `anonymousOption: true`, `commerciallySoftware: true`
+- **Tier:** 4 (because anonymous option is a Tier 4 requirement)
+- **Why:** Even though Florida accepts "commercially reasonable software" (normally Tier 3), the requirement to also offer an anonymous option triggers Tier 4 classification

+**Key Principle:** The tier represents the **minimum compliance cost** to legally operate in that state.
+If any single requirement demands Tier 4 infrastructure (IAL2, anonymous option, or photo matching), the entire state is classified as Tier 4, regardless of other accepted methods.

 ### Why "Commercially Reasonable" Qualifies Credit Cards

 Many states use language like "commercially reasonable software, application, or methodology."
 Legal analysis supports that **credit card payment qualifies**: